Lamiane/mpk-rozklady/README.md

 * urlllib

 ## Usage
-Cupy the urls with timetables of interest into the `links.txt` file (one url per line).
+Copy the urls with timetables of interest into the `linki.txt` file (one url per line).
 There cannot be multiple links with the schedule of the same line.

 Run `python run.py`, the schedules will be saved to `rozklady.csv`.

-Sample `links.txt` and generated `rozklady.csv` are provided.
+Sample `linki.txt` and generated `rozklady.csv` are provided.
 Have fun.